Astert

-Astert is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Astert is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

-The community lies in the Westerwald between Limburg and Siegen in the Kroppacher Schweiz (“Kroppach Switzerland”), a nature and landscape conservation area.
-Through the community flows the river Große Nister.
+The municipality lies in the Westerwald between Limburg and Siegen in the Kroppacher Schweiz (“Kroppach Switzerland”), a nature and landscape conservation area.
+Through the municipality flows the river Große Nister.
 In 1985, Astert was chosen as Rhineland-Palatinate's prettiest place in the contest Unser Dorf soll schöner werden (“Our village should become lovelier”).
 Astert belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 Constituent communities

 Astert's Ortsteile are Oberdorf and Unterdorf.

 History

 In 1282, Astert had its first documentary mention in a document from the Marienstatt Monastery, in which it was named as Asterode.